gcwwgithub/VR_KringleCompany/Week4.md

 ![Image Description](Pictures/Week4_Slide9.JPG)
 Chek logic is Unity web support not good so choose the one gives better web support and that is Babylon JS.
 Sure whatever fuck u.

-I cant read the bloody question for the next one but its something like that The question sis something like You need to implement a cross platform native (i cant tell is it XR or VR) experience using a novel hand tracking application and you want to focus on implementing VR components with the same undelying code base access.
-Metas something HMDS, HTC Vive HMDs.
-Google Cardboard, something image is align it is an open standard so that here is a something developer ecosystem and that the underlyinh something will be constanttly improved
+The question is  You need to implement a cross platform native VR experience using a novel hand tracking algorithm and you want to focus on implementing VR components with the same undelying code base across Meta Quest HMDS, HTC Vive HMDs and Google Cardboard.
+You hope to align it to an open standard so that there is a vibrant developer ecosystem and that the underlying tooling will be constanttly improved

 My guess is that standards are generally OpenXR
 ![Image Description](Pictures/Week4_Slide10.JPG)